01builders/nova/appd/README.md

 })
 ```

-The default list of flags, unless overriden is the following:
+The default list of flags, unless overridden is the following:

 ```go
 "--grpc.enable=true",